Member Safety Guide

 Registration is open for private, semi-private and group swim lessons.
 We are following several additional health and safety precautions:

-- Children in levels 4-6 can be in the water without a parent (if comfortable and competent to do so).
-The instructor will use a “coach approach” teaching model to instruct from the deck or from a socially distant distance in the water.
-If the child is not comfortable or able to safely be in the water on their own, a parent/guardian will be asked to accompany them in the water during the class.
+- Instructors will use a “coach approach” teaching model to instruct from the deck or from a socially distant distance in the water whenever able and if safe to do so.
+If a child is not comfortable or able to safely be in the water on their own, a parent/guardian may be asked to accompany them in the water during the class.

 - We encourage participants to come ready to enter the water in their swimsuits and leave in their swimsuits to limit time in the locker rooms.